Programming in teams, working on larger systems, keeping code healthy

 - alleviated by shared tests

-- the throughness you have gives you more confidence -- the thoroughness you forget will give you a false sense of confidence
+- the thoroughness you actually have gives you more confidence -- the thoroughness you forget will make that a false sense of confidence

 - a lot of real-world bugs sit in interactions of different code, and unit tests do not test that at all